On this page:

-Chillies are in season year-round, but we should expect a reduced supply during the winter months.
-Summer is the peak season for chillies in Australia.
+Chillies are in season year-round, but summer is the peak season for chillies in Australia.
+Most chilli varieties are summer vegetables but are still available in spring, autumn and winter.

 Chilli season in Australia peaks between January and March.
 Thanks to favourable conditions in the north of our country, fresh chillies are available year-round, but supply is reduced outside of the typical chilli harvest season in summer.